forestryio/forestry.io/hugo/content/blog/how-i-reduced-my-jekyll-build-time-by-61.md

 ## Benchmarking your Jekyll website

 First, we need to evaluate the current build status.
-We can achieve this by using Jekyll’s built in Liquid profiler flag to spot any performance improvement opportunities.
+We can achieve this by using Jekyll’s built-in Liquid profiler flag to spot any performance improvement opportunities.

     bundle exec jekyll build --profile